puavo-org/puavo-os/parts/webmenu/docs/configjson.md

 ### `iconSearchPaths`

-Array of file system paths where to look for icons for `osIcon` attributes for menu.json.
+Array of file system paths where to look for icons for `osIcon` attributes in menu.json.

 ### `fallbackIcon`